-Since 1970, the trend has been towards a steady polarisation of neighbourhoods.
+Since 1980, the trend has been towards a steady polarization of neighbourhoods.
 This was even apparent during the 1970s when, as noted previously, the proportion of middle-class tracts actually increased slightly.
-By 1980, the first very low income tract had emerged, immediately adjacent to downtown, while the low-income cluster consolidated in an eastward direction along the Barton artery (Figure 6).
+By 1980, the first very low income tract had emerged, immediately adjacent to downtown, while the low-income cluster consolidated in an eastward direction along the Barton artery (Figure 7).
 Meanwhile, the western suburbs emerged as consistently high-income.
+This trend became entrenched during the 1980s and 1990s.